 - Brew only what you can consume for the next hour.

-So yes, the answer to the question ‘does coffee go bad?’ is YES - but now that you’ve just learnt how to keep it fresher, for longer, you'll not have to worry about a stale and bitter brew.
-Keep it fresh and you’ll keep yourself happy.
-Head back to our homepage for more coffee related tips, tricks and inspiration!
+Now that you know the answer to the question ‘does coffee go bad?’ is YES – it’s no longer scary, because you’ve just learnt how to keep it fresher, for longer.
+You’ll never have to worry about a stale and bitter brew.
+Keep it fresh and you’ll keep yourself and your guests happy.